ioBroker/dm-utils/README.md

 Every array entry is an object of type `DeviceInfo` which has the following properties:

 - `id` (string): a unique (human readable) identifier of the device (it must be unique for your adapter instance only)
-- `name` (string or translations): the human readable name of this device
+- `name` (string or translations): the human-readable name of this device
 - `status` (optional): the current status of the device, which can be one of:
   - `"disconnected"`
   - `"connected"`